mortonmab/psmasprolegal/mdfiles/LEGAL_RESOURCES_SCRAPING_IMPLEMENTATION.md

-# Legal Resources Scraping System Implementation
+# Legal Resources Scraping System Implementation - Updated

 ## Overview
 The legal resources section has been enhanced with a comprehensive web scraping and indexing system that allows users to search across multiple legal sources including case law, legislation, regulations, and government gazettes.
+All pages now have a consistent, modern layout with improved functionality.

 ## ✅ What's Been Implemented